RaikireHiuduo/BEEMS/etc/notes/HyperledgerFabric/README.md

 curl -sSL https://goo.gl/Q3YRTi | bash
 ```

-Note: You may want to run it twice or more to ensure everything is downloaded accordingly.
+Note: It is suggested to run it at least twice in case of bad connection breaking one part of the download.
 Unlike the prerequisites, these files are huge so consider running the command on an unlimited connection.

-You can see the binaries and update shell scripts for the docker images of Hyperledger Fabrics in the `bin` folder and the images saved in local Docker repository with:-
+Binaries and update shell scripts for the docker images of Hyperledger Fabrics are located in the `bin` folder and the images saved in local Docker repository with:-

 ```bash
 docker images -a